rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 [Blightmud][blightmud] ([Discord](https://discord.gg/qnxgUC5)) is a mud client
-for the terminal inspired by [tintin++][tintin] and [tinyfugue][tinyfugue] allowing users to connect and get immersed in the worlds offered by text based online multi user dungeons known as *muds*.
+for the terminal inspired by [tintin++][tintin] and [tinyfugue][tinyfugue] allowing users to connect and get immersed in the worlds offered by text based online multi user dungeons known as muds.

 The project was birthed in April of 2020 and has come a long way since.
 It now offers granular scripting access using [lua][lua], plugin handling, built in